The best after-school activities for children to keep boredom at bay before bedtime

 • Younger children might need some support with the game

-Best after-school activities tablet
+Best kids' tablet

-Designed with children in mind, thanks to the bump-proof case, the Amazon Fire HD 8 Kids Tablet is very easy for young children to use.
+Designed with children in mind, thanks to the bump-proof case, the Amazon Fire HD 8 Kids Tablet is very easy for children to use.
 It offers a range of free apps and helps to prevent any potential (and often unwanted) in-app purchases without parents' permission.
-It also has a 2-year guarantee.
+It also has a two-year guarantee.
 It's great for keeping little ones entertained after school, through education apps or watching their favourite shows.

-Our mum tester, Paige, said: " I would recommend this product for a mother’s sanity.
+Our mum tester, Paige, said: "I would recommend this product for a mother’s sanity.
 That five minutes knowing your child is safe, happy and entertained puts so much ease on a parents mind, all while you're having a break.
 They have some amazing learning apps and lots of entertainment for the children.
 The children absolutely love it."

 Read our full Amazon Fire HD 8 Kids Tablet review.